How to Visit the Canola Fields in York (Legally!)

 3. Respect private properties

-Petteet Park Canola Field
+PetTeet Park Canola Farm

-York Canola Field 2024 update:
+York Canola Field 2025 update:

 • Adult: $20

-• Student / Pension: $15
+• Pensioner: $15

-• Children (under 12 years): $10
+• Children (5 – 12 years): $10

-• Family Pass (2 Adults & 2 Children): $50
+• Family Pass (2 Adults & 2 Children 5 – 17 years): $50

 Included in the entry cost is a petting area, a playground and other farm animals.
 This is a great trip for the whole family.
-They have a pop-up cafe on the farm too.
+They have a pop-up cafe on the farm, too.

 Baby goats sitting on a hay bale